 - 1 teaspoon garam masala spice blend - you can find this in most supermarkets or on Amazon

 - Kosher salt and freshly ground black pepper

 - Coat heavy roasting pan with non stick vegetable spray.

-- Arrange quash in pan and roast for 45 minutes - remove from oven, add the apples and onion to the pan, drizzle with olive oil and season with garam masala, salt and pepper.
+- Arrange quash in pan and roast for one hour - remove from oven, add the apples and onion to the pan, drizzle with olive oil and season with garam masala, salt and pepper.
 Roast until squash is very soft and the onions have browned a bit on the edges, 30 to 45 additional minutes.

 - Cool the roasted vegetables 10 to 15 minutes and scoop the softened squash from the shell into a blender, add the roasted apples and onion, then puree adding enough chicken broth to blend smoothly.
 You will need to puree in two batches.

 - Pour into heavy saucepan and heat; adding remaining broth to adjust texture.